netuno-org/doc/docs/library/resources/db.md

 #### <span style={{fontWeight: 'normal'}}>_db</span>.<span style={{color: '#008000'}}>deleteMany</span>(<span style={{color: '#FF8000'}}>table</span>: <span style={{fontWeight: 'normal', fontStyle: 'italic'}}>string</span>, <span style={{color: '#FF8000'}}>dataItems</span>: <span style={{fontWeight: 'normal', fontStyle: 'italic'}}>java.lang.Object[]</span>) : <span style={{fontWeight: 'normal', fontStyle: 'italic'}}>int[]</span>
 ##### Description

-Executes the update of multiple rows into a table of an Array of Objects or a List of Values.
-It's necessary that the object has id or uid for the data that will be updated.
+Executes the deletion of multiple rows from a table using an Array of Objects or a List of Values.
+It's necessary that each object has the id or uid for the data that will be deleted.

 ##### How To Use